Can My Deal Support a DST?

 • Exit value sensitivity

-Is the file ready before market activity begins?
+Is the diligence file complete before market activity begins?

 Broker-dealer and third-party review should not begin with an incomplete file.
 Missing materials create delays, repeated questions, and avoidable credibility issues.

-A credible file should be organized before the program is exposed to the market.
+A credible file should be organized before the market sees it.

 Review areas: